metromoxie/subresource-integrity/specification.dev.markdown

 would be simply to refuse to optimize resources for which a page author has requested integrity verification.
 Another option might be to modify the page as well as the resources to keep the digests up to date.

+TODO: Think about sending a `client-hints` header that expresses the intent to treat integrity as more important than other considerations (filesize, etc).
+If the header was present, proxies MUST send the canonical version of a resource.
+Also TODO: think about how this would effect `accept: image/webp`.
+{:.todo}
 </section><!-- /Implementation::proxies -->

 </section><!-- /Implementation -->